Lightened Up Lasagna Soup

 I made Lasagna Soup a long while back after seeing it on a blog called My Bizzy Kitchen.
 I think even when I made it the first time, I did my own spin on the recipe, using leftover bits of this and that from my kitchen cupboards or refrigerator.
 The original recipe I tried called for Italian pork sausage, canned tomatoes (I think), and broken up pieces of pasta.
 This time around, I used Italian seasoned ground turkey, jarred pasta sause, and whole grain pasta.
-I am trying to light up the recipe a bit.
+I am trying to lighten up the recipe a bit.

 For the soup:

 1 jar (24 ounces) jarred tomato pasta sauce (I used Bertolli Organic Traditional Tomato & Basil)

 1 cup water1 can (14.5 ounce size) chicken broth